 The term “new and improved” is a cliche in American advertising.
 But when applied to the Prestige Lounges in the recently opened Terminal 2, that term is exactly correct.

 I reviewed the five ICN Terminal 1 Priority Pass lounges (Part 1)and the three Priority Pass lounges in the Concourse Terminal (Part 2) on a prior lounge crawl.
 Part 4, covers the new Priority Pass lounges in Terminal 2.
-Part 3, Lounges?….We Don’t Need No Stinking Lounges, covers things to do at ICN other than sitting in a lounge.
+Part 3, Lounges?….We Don’t Need No Stinking Lounges, covers things to do at ICN other than camping in a lounge.

 After security, an escalator carries passengers up one level to the concourse near Gate 247.